-Sumitomo Mitsui Construction Co., Ltd. Notes to Consolidated Financial Statements March 31, 2020

-(b) Acquisition cost of the acquired company and the breakdown of the cost

-Cannot be disclosed due to stipulation with the counterparty.

-(c) Composition and amount of major acquiring expenses

-(d) Price and major components of assets and liabilities transferred on the combination date

-(e) Amount of emerged goodwill, source of the goodwill, measure and term of amortization
+- (b) Acquisition cost of the acquired company and the breakdown of the costCannot be disclosed due to stipulation with the counterparty. - (c) Composition and amount of major acquiring expensesNot determined at present. - (d) Price and major components of assets and liabilities transferred on the combination dateNot determined at present. - (e) Amount of emerged goodwill, source of the goodwill, measure and term of amortization

+Not determined at present.